Nevada’s First Consulate

 Never marrying another, Henry Leigh Hunt received letters addressed to homes he held throughout most of his life in New York, London, Paris, Santa Barbara and Las Vegas.
 His photo and name almost invisible, his business endeavors are everywhere.
 By 1950 he had had a long successful career, and had become the prototypical international man of mystery.

 Henry Leigh Hunt gradually sold and leased the land and mines held by his family.
 Highway 91, where Leigh Hunt had purchased such vast plots with profits from international business, had become the Las Vegas Strip.
-Famous Las Vegas resorts, including the Stardust, Desert Inn, Sahara, El Rancho, the International, the Landmark, the Desert Inn, even the Las Vegas Country Club and the Las Vegas Convention Center bought or leased their locations from Hunt.
+Famous Las Vegas resorts, including the Stardust, Riviera, Desert Inn, Sahara, El Rancho, the International, the Landmark, the Desert Inn, even the Las Vegas Country Club and the Las Vegas Convention Center bought or leased their locations from Hunt.